alexandrehorst/alexandrehorst/PDF to Excel Converter/README.md

 2. Activate the virtual environment: `conda activate <venv_name>`
 3. Verify that everything is okay: `python --version` (you should see the message: Python 3.9.13)
 4. Using the prompt, navigate to the directory where the code files are located.
+5. Install the dependencies:

+   . pip install tabula-py==2.6.0

+   . pip install pillow==10.0.0

+   . pip install openpyxl==3.1.2

-5. Run the code: `python "main.py"`
+6. Run the code: `python "main.py"`

 ## :dart: Status do projeto